 - Time with the children – This is where we really do something with each other – play a game 1 on 1, play sport against each other: pool, tennis or a bike ride.
 It’s not just being in the same room together, it’s interacting with each other.

 - Time for me, just to be quiet.
-Doesn’t need to be a long period of time, could be 30 minutes, but just that amount of time is enough for me not to feel anxious, pulled in many directions, not grounded .
+Doesn’t need to be a long period of time, could be 30 minutes.
+But even just that amount of time is enough for me not to feel anxious, pulled in many directions, not grounded.

 For one reason or another, my building blocks were removed this weekend.
 I have to admit, hands up, it was me that removed them.
 What I thought I was doing was making life easier/better for other people but it came at a high price to me.
 So, missing Church to get to an event early because everyone else was arriving at that time was not the best choice for me.
 Neither was sacrificing my housekeeping time in order to meet up with someone who was on their own and who I knew wanted to fill their time.

-Although I feel unceremoniously dumped out on to Monday’s pavement, it has taught me a valuable lesson, those building blocks that have been slowly put into place are there for a reason – they make my life easier, and this weekend’s trainwreck has taught me not to negotiate with them, but to use them to build the structure of my life with them.
+Although I feel unceremoniously dumped out on to Monday’s pavement, it has taught me a valuable lesson.
+Those building blocks that have been slowly put into place are there for a reason – they make my life easier.
+This weekend’s trainwreck has taught me not to negotiate with them, but to use them to build the structure of my life with them.

 For those of you looking to get some flow into your life may I recommend the following easy tips for maintaining building blocks and achieving flow.

-- Identify what your building blocks are, what it is in the week that you need to have in place in order for your life to be able to flow.
+- Identify what your building blocks are.
+What is in your week that you need to have in place in order for your life to be able to flow?
 It could be church, or yoga 1 night a week, or a run, or tidying up, or filing papers, or blocking out 30 minutes each day to go for a walk.
 Identify, and write down 3 building blocks that are personal to you.

-- Write them in your diary and try over a period of 2 weeks to honour those commitments and to make them, rather than the last minute urgencies that come up, the bedrock of your routine.
+- Write them in your diary.
+Over a period of 2 weeks, aim to honour those commitments.
+Make them, rather than the last minute urgencies that come up, the bedrock of your routine.